wildthinkslaboratory/blog-kit/_pages/calculus/rectangle5.md

 # :::: clue
 # --outlinebox
 ##### Rocket Launch
 Here is a graph showing the speed of a rocket during it's first launch phase.
-What is the height of the rocket 120 seconds after lift off?
+Estimate the height of the rocket 120 seconds after lift off?
 # --outlinebox
 # ::::